 Bob Dylan and Woodstock NY:

-Visit Tinker Street downtown, where Dylan wrote some of his songs above what was Café Espresso.
-Take a tight curve on Zena Road, where he lost control of his Triumph motorcycle and nearly died, making shocking news that spurred radio bulletins.
-See Ohayo Mountain Road and Byrdcliffe, where he lived until fans continually ravaging his tranquility drove him away.
+Visit Tinker Street downtown, where Dylan lived and wrote some of his songs above what was Café Espresso.
+Follow an infamous story involving Dylan taking a tight curve on Zena Road, where he lost control of his Triumph motorcycle.
+He nearly died in the crash, and headlines about the accident was widely broadcast.
+Explore Byrdcliffe off of Glasco Turnpike (NY33) where Dylan live in the 1960s and early 1970s where he lived until fans continually ravaging his tranquility drove him away.

-It’s all part of Woodstock’s overall allure as a musical haven, cemented in many ways by Dylan himself.
-But it’s also American history — how a creative genius found inspiration, kindred souls and reclusiveness in a small town and used those powers to create anthems speaking to generations.
+Dylan and his legacy are all part of Woodstock’s overall allure as a musical haven, which was many ways cemented by the artist himself.
+But it’s also American history and an American story — how a creative genius found inspiration, kindred souls and reclusiveness in a small town and used those powers to create anthems speaking to generations.

 A Brief Bio: